PAHdb/cookbook/README.md

 # NASA Ames PAH IR Spectroscopic Database Cookbook

-This is the source directory of the cookbook accompanying the NASA Ames PAH IR Spectroscopic Database analysis tools.
+This is the source code for generating the online cookbook with recipes for using the NASA Ames PAH IR Spectroscopic Database analysis tools.

 ### Prerequisites

-The documentation is build using Python Sphinx.
-The Python dependencies can be found in the [requirements.txt](requirements.txt) file.
+The cookbook is build using Python Sphinx.
+The Python dependencies can be found in the [requirements.txt](requirements.txt) file and installed via

+``pip install -r requirements.txt``

 ## Authors